xem/miniBook/README.md

 - You can NOT perform network queries or read any file that's not present in your folder.
 - You can NOT use any browser extension, or the built-in spellchecker.
 - Your score is the total size, in bytes, of the file(s) present in your folder.
+- Open a merge request to appear in the leaderboard.

 **Leaderboard**